diku-dk/futhark-website/blog/2018-01-28-how-futhark-manages-gpu-memory.rst

      times on an AMD Vega 64, a completely unrelated GPU, so we suspect that the cause is some security mechanism and not merely a bug, so we cannot simply expect things to go back the way they used to be.
-(We also reported the issue to NVIDIA, and they seem to have either not responded, or marked it as WONTFIX - it's a bit hard to tell from their bug tracker.)
+(We also reported the issue to NVIDIA, and the issue is either still open, or marked it as WONTFIX - it's a bit hard to tell from their bug tracker.)

 .. _`OpenCL measuring program`: /static/allocs.c
 .. _`CUDA measuring program`: /static/allocs.cu